-Different viewpoints of this template should be completed with the help/input of different people from the user community:

-Research Managers: Science Viewpoint

-Data Managers: Information Viewpoint

-Architect: Computational & Engineering Viewpoint

-Middleware Developers and e-Infrastructure Managers: Technology Viewpoint

-Other conventions and instructions for this template:

-Text in boxes: question and answers places

-Text in Bold: information is Mandatory to be provided

-Text in Non-bold: information is Optional

-Text in blue: used by a requirement collector only

-Text in red: explanations

-Text in Italic: instructions

-Text in <input here>: to be filled

 A.1 Science ViEWpoint

 Science viewpoint concerns community objectives to be achieved through the collaboration, and the details of use cases related to the technology to be provided.
 Information in this section needs helps and approvals from Research Managers of the user community.